nrfconnect/sdk-nrfxlib/nrf_modem/doc/fault_handling.rst

    :local:
    :depth: 2

-The application core and the modem core are separate cores on the nRF9160 SiP.
+The application core and the modem core are separate cores on the nRF91 Series SiPs.
-When the modem core on the nRF9160 SiP crashes, it sends a fault signal to the application core.
+When the modem core on an nRF91 Series SiP crashes, it sends a fault signal to the application core.

 Detecting a fault
 *****************